 Be part of the historic investment to improve our neighborhood parks, recreation centers, and libraries!
 Rebuild offers two workforce development programs designed to promote diversity and inclusion in the construction industry.
 Through its projects, Rebuild will provide people of color and women new pathways to skilled trade union apprenticeships.

-Rebuild is currently recruiting individuals interested in pursuing careers in roofing, carpentry, or bricklaying.
+Rebuild is currently recruiting individuals interested in pursuing careers the skilled trades.
 Prior experience is preferred but not required.

 These programs offer: